 Walking is magic.
 Can’t recommend it highly enough.
 I read that Plato and Aristotle did much of their brilliant thinking together while ambulating.
 The movement, the meditation, the health of the blood pumping, and the rhythm of footsteps… this is a primal way to connect with one’s deeper self. – Paula Cole

-If you are interested in joining us on a mindfulness meditation retreat at Les Sources Sacrées in the south of France, please fill in the form below – your e-mail address is 100% safe.
+If you are interested in joining us on a mindfulness meditation workshop at Les Sources Sacrées in the south of France, please fill in the form below – your e-mail address is 100% safe.
 Or contact us directly at welcome2gascony [at]gmail.com.
 To find out more about our mindfulness meditation workshops CLICK HERE.